The three-strip Technicolor camera - the source.

-Previous Technicolor movies were two strip, capturing only a subset of the colour spectrum needed.
+Early Technicolor movies used two strips of film, capturing only a subset of the colour spectrum.
 Modern audiences can see a recreation of two-strip Technicolor film during the first forty or so minutes of Martin Scorsese's The Aviator, which blends cinematographic technique with digital colour-correction in an invigorating and wholly new, yet timeless aesthetic.

 Using three separate light passes dictates the incredibly high light level required for optimum colour registration.
 Pity poor Bert Lahr and Jack Haley in those uncomfortable costumes of the Tin Man and Cowardly Lion, under the intense heat of the lights.

 When originally printed to film, these black and white passes were combined using a patented imbibition process to create a beautiful Technicolor dye transfer 35mm print - which, unlike most modern Eastman prints, did not fade.
-The vivid signature "Technicolor" look came from the dyes added.
-For modern release, one must turn to digital tools to recreate this splendid colour transfer.
-Indeed, the last film to use this near-extinct dye-transfer process was a select set of prints for Francis Ford Coppola's Apocalypse Now: Redux back in 2001, created from Colour Reversal Internegative elements.
+The vivid "Technicolor" look came from these unique dyes.
+For modern re-releases, one must turn to digital tools to recreate this splendid colour transfer.
+The last film - at time of writing - to use this near-extinct dye-transfer process was a select set of prints for Francis Ford Coppola's Apocalypse Now: Redux back in 2001, created from Colour Reversal Internegative elements.

-The first requirement to a successful film restoration of any kind is an evaluation of all the best quality printable elements.
+The first requirement to a successful film restoration of any kind is an evaluation of all the best quality usable material.
 It has been said that "Oz is perhaps the most protected film in history," based on the sheer volume of release and re-release prints, television masters and several photochemical restorations.
-So, for the restorers, obtaining as many original release prints as possible became the priority, to find unfaded image which could be a reference point for the subsequent video colour-correction.
+So, for the restoration technicians, obtaining as many release prints as possible became the priority.
+The goal was to find unfaded image which could be a reference point for subsequent video colour-correction.

-Each of the negatives were scanned at 4k resolution using wet-gate transferring.
-A wet-gate process washes the element with liquid before it is passed before the scanner, thereby eliminating minor dust and dirt, and avoids film emulsion wear from contact cleaning.
-Each of the three colour registrant frames are in black and white, with twelve bits per pixel, and must be combined digitally to produce the full colour frame - which will then be adjusted to the orginal colour levels by skilled telecine colourists.
+Each of the camera negatives were scanned at 4K resolution using a wet-gate film transfer.
+A wet-gate process washes the element with non-abrasive liquid before it is passed before the digital film scanner, thereby eliminating minor dust and dirt, and avoids film emulsion wear from contact cleaning.
+Each of the three colour registrant frames are in black and white, captured at twelve bits per pixel (allowing for 1024 shades of grey), and must be combined digitally to produce the full colour frame - which will then be adjusted to the desired colour levels by skilled colourists.

 The difficulty of this form of digital restoration is the factor of differential shrinkage - which is what Warner Brothers' digital Ultra-Resolution process combats.
 As a film is stored in a vault, the chemicals and moisture used in the organic-compound film stock will very slowly cause the film to shrink.
-Each of the CYM registrants shrinks at a different rate, thereby requiring appropriate scaling and morphing to re-align the frames.
-Since the film has been scanned at such a high resolution, one can create software which adjusts the alignment very precisely using edge detection algorithms.
-This careful digital alignment is even better than was achievable at the film's premiere.
-The registration errors, aka ghosting, which plagues "new print" re-releases of Technicolor films has been cleverly banished.
+Each of the Cyan, Yellow and Magenta registrants shrinks at a different rate, thereby requiring appropriate scaling and warping to re-align each frame.
+Since the film has been scanned at such a high resolution, one can create software which adjusts this alignment very precisely using edge detection algorithms.
+This careful digital alignment yields an image which is even better than was possible at the film's premiere.
+Registration errors, aka ghosting, which plagues re-releases of Technicolor films has been cleverly banished.

 Now that the film is in the video realm, each frame must be "dust-busted".
 This is done using automated software used to remove tears, imperfections and scratches from each of the black and white CYM elements.
-An early naive algorithm used was to examine the three separate frames.
+An early test was to examine the three separate frames.

 This is the first 4k Ultra-Resolution transfer and archival video master.
 Warner Brothers have previously achieved full 2k restorations of Gone With The Wind, The Adventures Of Robin Hood and Singin' In The Rain - and the results are spectacular.
-The 4k digital master is easily recordable back to film with no quality loss, other than the high-quality digital to analogue conversion - and it provides a superb quality downconverted high-definition video master for broadcast, digital projection for cinema and retail HD-DVD/Blu-Ray and DVD.
+The 4k digital master can be recorded back to film with no quality loss, and it can be used as a high-definition video master for broadcast, digital projection for cinema and retail Blu-Ray/HD DVD and DVD.

 Where to next?
-I hope that other set of ruby slippers - The Red Shoes - is among the next to recieve this glorious Technicolor treatment.
+I hope that other set of ruby slippers - Michael Powell's The Red Shoes - is among the next to receive this glorious Technicolor treatment.

 Glorious Technicolor by Fred E. Basten